simeononsecurity/simeononsecurity.ch/content/til/2021-02-17/index.en.md

 ---
-title: "Today I Learned How to Manipulate and Parse JSON in PowerShell and Bash"
+title: "Today I Learned How to Manipulate and Parse JSON in..."
 date: 2021-02-18
 toc: true
 draft: false